EcomGraduates/ez-image-gen/README.md

 ---
 # Image Generator CLI

-Image Generator CLI is a Node.js command-line utility for creating images with customizable text overlays.
-It allows users to quickly generate images with specific dimensions, background colors, and text properties, useful for batch processing image creation for various needs such as placeholders, test data, or social media.
+Image Generator CLI is a Node.js command-line utility for creating images with customizable text overlays and watermarks.
+It allows users to quickly generate images with specific dimensions, background colors, text properties, and watermarking, useful for batch processing image creation for various needs such as placeholders, test data, or social media.

 ## Getting Started